 Before going to Japan, everyone gave me the exact same warning: it’s going to be difficult there with your tattoos.
-This was said to me from both people who had never visited the country and those who lived there alike.
+This was said to me from both people who lived there and those who had never visited the country.
 You’ll have to cover them up!
 You won’t be able to go to such and such with them!
 People will think you’re a criminal!
-It seems to be a “fact” that most people know.
+It seems to be a “fact” that most people “know”.
 People really do believe that tattoos in Japan are not appreciated.
 But how much truth is there to it, and how much is purely overblown stigma?

 A Brief History

 The contrasting relationship between the Japanese and tattoos is almost as old as time itself.
 It’s known that even during the Jomon era over 16,000 years ago, much like the culture of the Maori people, tattoos were considered highly sacred.
 Their prevalence found on recovered figures leads historians to believe they were a vital part of tribal culture, possibly even a rite-of-passage.
 They also identified tribal members as well as signifying their social status and prestige.
 However, by the Edo period (1603-1868) this tradition had disappeared just as much as the tribal cultures themselves.

 It’s during this period in history where tattoos would take a turn for the worst in the eyes of the Japanese.
 Tattoos (or irezumi-kei) henceforth were used to mark out criminals.
 Often markings were placed on their foreheads or arms; somewhere not easily hidden.
 These people would face the punishment of forever being outcasts of society with their distinguishable symbols.
 This form of branding discouraged would-be felons that feared such social disapproval as well as having to withstand the intense pain of receiving one.